chetansinghsajwan/notes/programming/languages/cpp/types/fundamentals/arithmetics/integrals.md

 **since**: cpp11

 The extended integer types are implementation-defined.
+However standard provides a framework for implementing such extensions in a way that doesn’t interfere with the behavior of standard compliant programs.

 - `**int8_t**`**,** `**int16_t**`**,** `**int32_t**`**,** `**int64_t**`(optional)